Table of Contents

 Of course, this dish is not just for apéros.
 Slice up the loaves and serve at a buffet, picnic or even a lunchbox treat.
 The kids can help make this too!

-My Provençal Bread is known in French as a cake salé or gateaux salé, because it actually resembles a cake cooked in a loaf tin.
 Please don't be fooled as this recipe is packed full of Mediterranean flavours which will whisk you off to the sun-drenched south of France at any time of the year!

-This recipe doesn't require any special ingredients and most of them may already be in your larder.
-When a dish is termed Provençal, it's usually because it contains onions, tomatoes, garlic, peppers and perhaps courgettes or aubergines, (or zucchini and eggplant if you prefer!).
+When a dish is termed Provençal, it's usually because it contains onions, tomatoes, garlic, peppers and perhaps courgettes or aubergines, (also known as zucchini and eggplant).

-To get a rich Mediterranean flavour I've used sun dried tomatoes in oil, but you could just use the semi dried ones in packets.
-If you have a glut of tomatoes in the garden this summer you can easily make your own Sun dried tomatoes by roasting them in a slow oven.
-I've also used green pitted olives for their tangy flavour, (mine are from a jar), finely sliced spring onions, and smoked bacon lardons.
-Of course, you can use any type of bacon you want or substitute cooked ham.
-My recipe also includes Parmesan cheese which is used widely in France because I wanted the cheese flavour without weighing down the loaf.
-You could use a Gruyère cheese instead.
-The best bit is that you only need all purpose self raising flour.
+- To get a rich Mediterranean flavour I've used sun dried tomatoes in oil, but you could just use the semi dried ones in packets.
+If you have a glut of tomatoes in the garden in the summer you can easily make your own sun dried tomatoes by roasting them in a slow oven.

 This recipe is extremely easy to make and best of all there is no kneading or proving.

-Preheat the oven to 180 degrees C and grease 3 small loaf tins or 1 500 ml tin.
+Preheat the oven to 180C/350F/160FAN/Gas4 and grease 3 small loaf tins or a 500 ml/1 pint tin.

 Grate the Parmesan, slice the olives into rings and chop the tomatoes into small pieces.
 Finely slice the spring onions.